207TAguy/mitmproxy/docs/install.rst

 Installation
 ============

-Please follow the steps for your operating system.
+Pretty please!! follow the steps for your operating system.

 Once installation is complete, you can run :ref:`mitmproxy`, :ref:`mitmdump` or :ref:`mitmweb` from a terminal.